Sunday, August 18, 2013

 Preacher Curls

+Preacher Curls Stand or sit with your arms resting on the bench: - Inhale and curl the bar - Exhale as you complete the movement This is one of the best isolation exercises for the biceps.
 Warning: the angle of the bench creates significant tension in your arms when they are fully extended.
-Remember to warm up your muscles correctly and to begin with moderate weight.
+Remember to warm up your muscles correctly and to begin with moderate weigh...

 Machine Curls

-This is one of the best exercises to feel the action of the biceps.
+Machine Curls Sit and take an underhand grip on the bar with your arms straight and your elbows resting on the padded and angled surface of the table: - Inhale and curl the bar - Exhale as you complete the movement This is one of the best exercises to feel the action of the biceps.
 This movement also works the brachialis and, to a lesser extent, the brachioradialis and pronator teres.
-It is impossible to cheat because your arms ar firmly held on the table.
-The muscular tension is intense at the beginning, so warm up by using light loads.
-Avoid tendinitis by keeping your arms from extending completely.
+It is impossible to cheat because your arms ar firmly held...

 Monday, August 12, 2013